Just 24 hours later: Prince Harry is on his way to the USA again

 Prince Harry has only been in his native United Kingdom for 24 hours.
 The 39-year-old arrived at London Heathrow Airport on Wednesday afternoon.

 One day after visiting his father, King Charles III, who was suffering from cancer.
 Prince Harry is said to have returned to the United States.
-As numerous British media outlets have consistently reported, the 39-year-old arrived at London's Heathrow Airport in the afternoon – just about 24 hours after arriving in Great Britain.
+As many British media outlets unanimously reported, the 39-year-old arrived at London's Heathrow Airport in the afternoon – just about 24 hours after arriving in Great Britain.

 The previous day, he was said to have met his father for a 45-minute conversation.